aitanas/NatlPark.API/README.md

 ![A diagram of terrestrial biomes, used as a guide for the API climate parameter.](https://pbs.twimg.com/media/FNA1yWyWYAYOjIz?format=jpg&name=900x900 "Terrestrial Biomes")

-A valid list of parameters is as follows:
+A list of valid parameters is as follows:

 |  |Hot        |Moderate     |Cold                  |
 |----------------|-----------|-------------|----------------------|
 |**Dry**         |Desert     |Desert      |Tundra                |
 |**Temperate**   |Plains  |Deciduous Forest |Coniferous Forest |
 |**Wet**    |Tropical Rainforest |Temperate Rainforest | |

+### Pagination

+This API utilizes **pagination**.

+## Further Goals

+* Make states searchable by both abbreviation and state name
+* Add additional parameters relating to parks
+* Add more national and state park seed data

 ## Known Bugs